KERNELULTRAS/Leonnnardo/README.md

 Slut
 ----

-The project aim to upload multiple files and encrypt them on the client side.
+The project aim to upload/download multiple files and encrypt them on the client side.

 ### Technologies:
 * HTML5